georgs-tumans/golang-scraper-bot/README.md

 3. Use [this](/docker_build_and_run.ps1) included powershell script to build (or rebuild) and run the bot as a Docker container.

 Afterwards you can use [this other script](/docker_run.ps1) to run the container without rebuilding the image.

-Also, you can press `F5` if using VS Code to run via a launch profile or just use the CMD command `go run main.go` in the root of the project.

 ## Development